davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

 #### Instructions

 Open your VS Code and get connected to your Remote Development environment.
-If you don't know what I'm referring to, complete [Hwk 0](../hwk0.vscode).
+If you don't know what I'm referring to, complete [Hwk 1](../1.vscode).

   - Once you're logged in, you can open a terminal from the `Terminal` menu.

 ##### Part 0: Structs and Typedef

 C is not an object-oriented language, but it does support object-like elements called `struct`.
 I like to think of `struct`s as classes in Java with only public fields and no methods.
+It's used solely to combine multiple pieces of data.
 Let's see how it's used.

 - To create a struct in C, you can use the following syntax: